theodoreOnzGit/spiceSharpFluidFlowSolver/documentation/theory/fluidPipeTheory/fluidPipeTheory.md

 problematic), because the moody chart has two values of Re factor for a single value of friction factor, this would happen for Re<10,000.
-3. To modify test 1 and 2, convert the moody chart to a Bejan number vs Re chart.
-Test if this corresponds to an unconverted form and then use it as the reference
+3. To modify test 2, convert the churchill equation to a Be vs Re equation.
+Have f*Re^2 on the LHS.
+Then find Re for a given Be

 The next trick is to obtain Re given a Bejan Number.